donfour10/reinforcement_learning_app/README.md

 # reinforcement_learning_app
-Example app for findig a way in a matrix.
+Example app for finding a way in a matrix.

 How to run the App: